mrjgreen/phroute/README.md

 ####Phroute

-This test is to illustrate, in part, the efficiency of the lightweight routing-core, but mostly to the lack of degradation of matching speed as the number of routes grows, as compared to conventional libraries.
+This test is to illustrate, in part, the efficiency of the lightweight routing-core, but mostly the lack of degradation of matching speed as the number of routes grows, as compared to conventional libraries.

 ##### With 10 routes, matching 1st route (best case)
 ~~~~